Four Iowa Tickets Miss Record Powerball Prize by One Number - NewsBreak

 Congratulations are in order to this Iowa woman, who won a bunch of money from the Iowa lottery.
 This woman out of Des Moines, Iowa, has not been announced the winner of the record-setting $2.04 billion Powerball jackpot, which may be at the top of your mind right now.
 Yesterday,...

-While the ticket that won the world-record $2.04 billion Powerball jackpot wasn’t sold in Iowa, there were still some tickets sold in the state that could net their owners some big bucks.
+CLIVE, Iowa – While the ticket that won the world-record $2.04 billion Powerball jackpot wasn’t sold in Iowa, there were still some tickets sold in the state that could net their owners some big bucks.
+The winning numbers from Monday’s delayed drawing were: 10, 33, 41, 47, and 56 with the Powerball 10.
+The Power […]

 KCCI.com